remidinishanth/distributed_systems/kubernetes/basics.md

 Containers should only be scheduled together in a single Pod if they are tightly coupled and need to share resources such as disk.

+### Node
 ![](images/k8s_i6.png)

 A node is a worker machine in Kubernetes and may be a VM or physical machine, depending on the cluster.
 Multiple Pods can run on one Node.

+### Service
 ![](images/k8s_i7.png)

+While Pods do have their own unique IP across the cluster, those IP’s are not exposed outside Kubernetes.
+Taking into account that over time Pods may be terminated, deleted or replaced by other Pods, we need a way to let other Pods and applications automatically discover each other.
+Kubernetes addresses this by grouping Pods in Services.
+A Kubernetes Service is an abstraction layer which defines a logical set of Pods and enables external traffic exposure, load balancing and service discovery for those Pods.

 A Kubernetes Service is an abstraction layer which defines a **logical set of Pods** and enables external traffic exposure, load balancing and service discovery for those Pods.